chinedufn/webgl-water-tutorial/README.md

 cd webgl-water-tutorial

 # A version of Rust that can compile wasm-bindgen-cli version 0.2.29
-rustup override set nightly-2021-02-11 cargo +nightly-2020-06-22 install -f wasm-bindgen-cli --version 0.2.29 # Or download a release binary
+cargo install -f wasm-bindgen-cli --version 0.2.29 # Or download a release binary

 # Build
 ./build.sh

-## Opens your browser to http://localhost:8080  where the demo will be running
+## Opens your browser to http://localhost:8000  where the demo will be running
 http -m wasm:application/wasm
 ```